afunnydev/tinysociety/content/articles/2018-08-27-low-power-air-conditioner-to-keep-you-cool-during-the-summer.md

 ---
 title: Low power air conditioner to keep you cool during the summer
-description: >-
-  It's easy for a tiny house to feel hot and stuffy.
+description: "It's easy for a tiny house to feel hot and stuffy.
 Luckily, there are several options to stay cool.
-Whether you're interested in a portable air conditioner, window air conditioner, or a mini split; there's an option for every tiny house and tiny house budget.
+Whether you're interested in a portable air conditioner, window air conditioner, or a mini split; there's an option for every tiny house and tiny house budget. "
 slug: low-power-air-conditioner-to-keep-you-cool-during-the-summer
 author: molli
 image: /img/air-conditioner-tiny-house.jpg
 overlay: true
-date: '2018-08-27'
+date: 2018-08-27
+lastmod: 2026-07-08
 notloaded:
-  need: 'true'
+  need: "true"
 listing:
   title: Low power air conditioner to keep you cool during the summer
   description: >